Imanm02/Chrome-DinoGame/README.md

 # Python Chrome Dino Game

+## Overview

 Dino Game is a simple but fun game developed in Python using the Pygame library.
 It is inspired by the famous Chrome Dino game that you can play when you're offline.
-Your aim is to control a dinosaur and dodge incoming cactus to earn points.
+Your aim is to control a dinosaur and dodge an incoming cactus to earn points.

-# Code Walkthrough
+## Code Walkthrough

 The Dino Game is built in Python using the Pygame library.
 The source code is structured in a simple and straightforward manner to make it easy to understand and extend.

-## File Structure
+### File Structure

 ```plaintext
 Dino-Game/